-With the introduction of the Victorian Government School Cleaning Reform, funding for cleaning will no longer be provided to metropolitan schools as part of their Student Resource Package from the date that the new cleaning model commences in each school.
+With the introduction of the Victorian Government School Cleaning Reform, funding for cleaning will no longer be provided to metropolitan schools as part of their student resource package (SRP) from the date that the new cleaning model commences in each school.

 Instead, funding will be held centrally by the Department from the date that the new cleaning model commences in each individual school.